prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_render_offsets_set(const wchar_t* name,
     uint x_offset, uint y_offset);
 ```
 This service updates the X and Y offsets of a named Render Sink; Overlay or Window.
-Offsets can be set while the Pipeline or Player is playing,
+Note: this service will fail if the Sink is currently linked.

 **Parameters**
 * `name` - [in] unique name of the Render Sink to update.
-* `x_offset` - [in] new offset in the X direction in pixels from the upper left most corner of the parent display.
+* `x_offset` - [in] new offset in the X direction in pixels from the upper left most corner of the sink's parent.
-* `y_offset` - [in] new offset in the Y direction in pixels from the upper left most corner of the parent display.
+* `y_offset` - [in] new offset in the Y direction in pixels from the upper left most corner of the sink's parent.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure.